SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 4. **User-Friendly Interface**

 The web tool features an intuitive and user-friendly interface, ensuring accessibility for users of all skill levels.
-The simplicity of the interface enhances the overall user experience.

 ## Skills Presentation